Not familiar with annotation? Learn about this helpful study strategy with these tips from Evanston, IL and online tutor Rachel M.:

 - Read for knowledge, not for credit.
 Annotating while you read will save you time by not having to go back later to read an entire section.
 When you already have notes in the margins and key points highlighted, your eye is naturally drawn to the page and excerpts that you will need to review later.
 Instead of reading something three or four times, annotating could save you that time and effort.

 Knowing what and how to annotate will be somewhat subjective for each person, as different types of people make different types of notes.
-However, here are some helpful tips of what to look for when annotating.
+That said, we’ve provided some common annotation text tools and recommendations that you can experiment with until you find your groove.
+Try out some of the following annotation tips next time you read a text to see what a difference they can make!

 1. Circle new vocabulary words.